 Use the Strongest Parts of Your Body

 For many people, RA targets the hands and wrists most often.
 Unfortunately, you need your hands for all sorts of things, which can result in a lot of painful strain for your inflamed joints.

-As for your legs, it’s good to find ways to spare your knees the effort of supporting all your body weight.
-This is where devices like chair pads, electric seat lifts, and raised toilet seats come in handy: they help to gently shift your weight to your major muscle groups (quadriceps, hamstrings, and gluteal muscles) so you can stand up more easily.
+As for your legs, it is good to find ways to spare your knees the effort of supporting all your body weight.
+This is where devices like chair pads, electric seat lifts, and raised toilet seats come in handy; they help to gently shift your weight to your major muscle groups (quadriceps, hamstrings, and gluteal muscles) so you can stand up more easily.

 Be Tolerant of Others